r4nd3l/DevCorner_CMS/readme.md

 ## Deployment

-All the files (Html, Css, Js, Php) are web based technolgoies, and Php required to have a server to run
+All the files (Html, Css, Js, Php) are web based technologies and Php required to have a server to run

 ## Built With